stefanhyjek/Autocomplete-Search-Engine/README.md

 How to run the program:
 Run the program from a terminal using Python (I personally use PyCharm), with the required text files: prefixes.txt and words.txt in the same directory.
-When the program starts, you can type any prefix to search for matching words, type 'prefixes' to display all available prefixes from prefixes.txt or type 'exit' to quit.
+When the program starts, you can type a prefix to search for matching words, type 'prefixes' to display all available prefixes from prefixes.txt or type 'exit' to quit.

 Required input files:
 prefixes.txt, words.txt and autocomplete.py